Your Guide to

 By Car

 Dartmouth is approximately 3 hours from London via the M5 and A38.
 The postcode for the town centre is TQ6 9PH.
-Parking is available at the Mayors Avenue car park and along the Embankment.
-Note: roads around Dartmouth Castle are narrow — allow extra time.
+Please note that Mayors Avenue car park will be closed for the weekend due to the Regatta, so please plan your parking arrangements in advance.
+We recommend using the Park and Ride, which is a well maintained and secure site.
+Note: roads around Dartmouth Castle are narrow, allow extra time.

 By Train